DongwooJeong/python-ruby/README.md

 * codes to be executed in conditional statements have indent
 * can use comparison operator to make conditions
 * else - can combine conditional statements that are closely related (True/False inverse), in order to make codes more concise
+* else if - elif, reduce the length of the code, improve legibility and relationship between the codes
 ### ruby
 * if true - (without colon) execute what comes after
 * if false - do not execute anything